MhmRhm/DotBashHistory/docs/_posts/2024-05-19-eat-git-part-3.md

 # error: <file>: patch does not apply
 ```

-To solve this problem, you need to update your patch file.
+To solve this problem, you need to update your *main* branch.
 Switch back to your
 feature branch and either merge it with or rebase it onto the *main* branch.
 Resolve any conflicts that arise and generate the patch files again.
 Merging and
 rebasing will be explained in Part 4.